Time scales and structures of wave interaction: Structures

+An NLS is called focusing if $\a_3/a_2>0$, and therefore admits modulation instability which the physical mechanism underlying the formation of a D-cascade.
+In this section we restrict ourselves to the case of a focusing NLS.

 Modulation instability is the effect that, under certain conditions, a wave train $\o_0$, called carrier wave, becomes modulated by two side-band modes with slightly different frequencies $\o_1$ and $\o_2$ fulfilling conditions $\o_1 + \o_2 = 2\o_0, \ \ {\bf k}_1+{\bf k}_2=2{\bf k}_0,$ where $\o_1=\o_0 + \Delta \o, \, \o_2=\o_0 - \Delta \o, \, 0<\Delta \o \ll 1$, \cite{BF67}.
 For each mode $\o_0$ its instability interval can be written and the most unstable mode within this interval can be computed, also for modified NLS-s, e.g. \cite{DY79,Hog85}.
-Modulation instability is the physical mechanism underlying the formation of a D-cascade.

-Starting with one modulationally unstable mode $\o_0$, at the first D-cascade step $n=1$ two side-band modes are generated, $\o_1$ and $\o_{-1}$, and $\Delta \o_1$ is chosen in such a way that one of the side-bands is the most unstable mode within the corresponding instability interval. \emph{The most unstable modes are called cascading modes.} A side-band mode, obtained at the cascade step $n$ from the $n$-th NLS, is the carrier mode for the $(n+1)$-th NLS at the cascade step $n+1$.
+The most unstable modes are called cascading modes while they form a D-cascade, \cite{K12a}.

+For computing the frequencies and amplitudes of the cascading modes, at each cascade step $n$ the increment chain equation method (ICEM) is used, \cite{K12a}, yielding two chain equations \bea \o_{n+1}=\o_n + \o_n A(\o_n) k_n, \\ \o_{-(n+1)}=\o_{-n} - \o_{-n} A(\o_{-n}) k_{-n}, \eea describing the formation of a unidirectional D-cascade, for direct and inverse cascades respectively.
 The direct and inverse cascade are not symmetrical, \cite{KSh11}.

-For computing the frequencies and amplitudes of the cascading modes, at each cascade step $n$ the increment chain equation method (ICEM) is used, \cite{K12a}, yielding two chain equations -0.7cm \bea \o_{n+1}=\o_n + \o_n A(\o_n) k_n, \\ \o_{-(n+1)}=\o_{-n} - \o_{-n} A(\o_{-n}) k_{-n}, \eea -0.2cm describing the formation of a unidirectional D-cascade, for direct and inverse cascades respectively.
-After $n$ cascade steps, $n$ cascading and $(2^n-n)$ non-cascading modes are excited.
-Non-cascading modes provide spectrum broadening.
 The chain equations may be used to compute the form of the energy spectrum, the direction of a cascade, conditions of cascade termination, etc., \cite{K12b}.
 The form of D-cascade is exponential as $A^2_n=p^nA_0^2, \, 0<p<1$ with some constant $p$.
-The form can be approximated by $c_1k^{\a_1}+c_2k^{\a_2}$ where $\a_1, a_2$ are constants for a given dispersion function while $c_1, c_2$ depend on the energy of excitation, \cite{K12a}.
+After $n$ cascade steps, $n$ cascading and $(2^n-n)$ non-cascading modes are excited; non-cascading modes provide spectrum broadening.